Hello! I’m Gareth J M Saunders.

 From May 2006 to August 2018 I worked at the University of St Andrews first as assistant information architect / web manager, then as web architect, focusing mostly on DSDM agile project management and business analysis.
 I was also the warden at Agnes Blackadder Hall, a large hall of residence at the University of St Andrews for two years, from 2016 to 2018.

-I was a member of the National Youth Choir of Great Britain from 1987 to 1997; I am now involved with NYCGB alumni choir.
+I was a member of the National Youth Choir of Great Britain from 1987 to 1997; I am now involved with NYCGB alumni choir on the alumni champions committee.

 Some stuff I’ve made